KulsoomA20/endee/README.md

 # Endee.io AI Assistant: Semantic RAG System

 This repository is a forked version of the **Endee Vector Database**, extended with a complete **Retrieval-Augmented Generation (RAG)** pipeline.
-This project demonstrates how to leverage Endee's high-performance vector indexing to build an intelligent assistant that can "chat" with technical PDF documentation.
+This project demonstrates how to leverage Endee's high-performance vector indexing to build an intelligent assistant that can chat with technical PDF documentation.

 ---